Skip to main content

 Associate Professor of Law

 Professor Franklin D. Rosenblatt is an associate professor who came to MC Law in 2021.
-He teaches courses and researches in Constitutional Law, Evidence, International Criminal Law, and Military Law.
+He writes and teaches on topics including constitutional law, evidence, international criminal law, and military justice.

-Before becoming a full-time law professor, Professor Rosenblatt first-chaired litigation in federal and state courts at Butler Snow, LLP, in Ridgeland, Mississippi.
-Before that he served in the U.S. Army JAG Corps as a prosecutor, legal advisor, and defense counsel, including as lead military defense counsel for Sergeant Bowe Bergdahl in the most publicized court-martial in American history.
+Before becoming a full-time law professor, Professor Rosenblatt first-chaired litigation in federal and state courts at a major law firm in Mississippi.
+Before that served in the U.S. Army JAG Corps as a prosecutor, legal advisor, and defense counsel, including as lead military defense counsel for Sergeant Bowe Bergdahl in the most publicized court-martial in American history.

 A recognized expert in military justice, Professor Rosenblatt serves as the President of the National Institute of Military Justice, an organization devoted to the fair administration of justice in military tribunals.
 He is also an appointed Special Master for terrorism cases for the U.S. District Court for the District of Columbia and a Court of Appeals Judge for the Mississippi Army National Guard.